-When you’re building a machine vision system that requires the performance and flexibility of color line scan technology, there are two different camera types you can consider: a trilinear or a prism camera.
-This blog explains in what situations a trilinear camera is the best choice.
+When you’re building a machine vision system that requires high-speed color imaging and has tight space constraints, you can choose between trilinear, bilinear or prism cameras.
+This blog explains when a trilinear camera is the best choice.

 Trilinear line scan camera technology

 Trilinear technology uses three separate imaging lines to capture RGB images.
-In the past, three distinct linear sensors were mounted as close together as possible, but today most newer cameras feature a single sensor with three closely-spaced lines of pixels.
-Each line is equipped with polymer color filters over its pixels to capture one of the three primary colors (R, G, or B).
-By synchronizing the camera with the movement of the target, the images captured as each line passes over the same point on the target can be combined to provide RGB values for each pixel in the target line.
+In the past, three distinct linear sensors were mounted as close together as possible, but today most newer cameras feature a single sensor with three closely spaced lines of pixels.
+Each line is equipped with polymer color filters over its pixels to capture one of the three primary colors (red, green, or blue).
+By synchronizing the camera with the movement speed of the target, the lines captured as the target passes in front of the camera can be combined to create a 2D array of pixels consisting of R, G, and B values.

 When is a trilinear camera the best option for your machine vision application?

-• When your application requires high-speed imaging: Trilinear cameras are known for their ability to deliver accurate (non-interpolated) RGB image data at fast line rates.
-The latest 4K models (4096 pixels per line) can operate as fast as 50 kHz to 70 kHz (50 to 70 thousand lines per second).
-Comparable prism cameras have traditionally not been able to match those line rates, though new prism cameras are now available with almost the same speed as the fastest trilinear camera.
+- When your application requires high-speed imaging: Trilinear cameras are known for their ability to deliver true RGB image data at fast line rates.
+The latest 2K models (2048 pixels per line) can operate as fast as 44 kHz (44 thousand lines per second).

 Need help selecting the right color camera for your application?